imbo/imbo/docs/develop/event_listeners.rst

 ``isPropagationStopped()``
     This method is used by Imbo to check if a listener wants the propagation to stop.
 Your listener will most likely never need to use this method.

+``getArgument()``
+    This method can be used to fetch arguments given to the event.
+This method is used by all image transformation event listeners as the image itself and the parameters for the transformation is stored as arguments to the event.

-With these methods you have access to most parts of Imbo that is worth working with.
+With these methods you have access to most parts of Imbo.
 Be careful when using the database and storage adapters as these grant you access to all data stored in Imbo, with both read and write permissions.

 Event listeners shipped with Imbo
 ---------------------------------

 Imbo ships with a collection of event listeners for you to use.
 Some of them are enabled in the default configuration file.
+Image transformations are also technically event listeners, but will not be covered in this section.
+Read the :doc:`../usage/image-transformations` chapter for more information regarding the image transformations.

 .. contents::
     :local: